Honoré Boyer de Fonscolombe

-Honoré Boyer de Fonscolombe (1683–1743) was a French aristocrat, lawyer and public official.
+Honoré Boyer de Fonscolombe (1683–1743) was a French aristocrat, merchant, lawyer and public official.

 Biography

 Early life

 Honoré Boyer de Fonscolombe was born in 1683.
-His father, Denis Boyer, was a Consul in the Parliament of Aix-en-Provence.
+His father, Denis Boyer, was a Consul in the Parlement of Aix-en-Provence.

 Career

 He made his fortune by selling furniture and silk in Aix-en-Provence.

-He became a prosecutor in the Parliament of Aix-en-Provence in 1726.
-He was appointed Secretary to King Louis XV of France (1710–1774) on 11 November 1741.
+He became a prosecutor in the Parlement of Aix-en-Provence in 1726.
+He was appointed Secretary to King Louis XV (1710–1774) on 11 November 1741.
 As a result of this appointment, he earned the marquisate of Fonscolombe (inherited by all his direct male heirs).

 Personal life

 He was married to Jeanne Carnaud.
 They had five sons and five daughters: